Hot Take: New Breitling Avenger Chronograph 45 Night Mission

 Securing the watch to the wrist is the matching khaki embossed leather strap with a tang buckle.
 The non-limited Breitling Avenger Chronograph 45 Night Mission is available for €5,750, priced around €1,500 less than the in-house equipped Avenger Chronographs.

+More about this Breitling Avenger Chronograph 45 Night Mission can be found here.
 More articles on Breitling Watches on Fratello can be found here.